CONFERENCES & SEMINARS:

 Dr. Baker Honored for Contributions to Clinical Epidemiology

-, MD, MPH, chief of General Internal Medicine and Geriatrics and deputy director of the Institute for Public Health and Medicine, is being honored with one of the American College of Physicians’ most prestigious honors, the Alvan R. Feinstein Award.
+David Baker, MD, MPH, chief of General Internal Medicine and Geriatrics and deputy director of the Institute for Public Health and Medicine, is being honored with one of the American College of Physicians’ most prestigious honors, the Alvan R. Feinstein Award.
 Presented biannually to an American physician who has made a major contribution to the science of clinical epidemiology, Baker will receive the award at a convocation ceremony on April 11 in San Francisco.
-Read more here
+Read more here.

 Dr. Marla L. Clayman Chosen as Chair-Elect at APHA